antiguatechlabs/antigua-tech-labs/memory-bank/progress.md

 # Progress: Antigua Digital Landing Page

-## Project Status: Initial Development
+## Project Status: Advanced Development

-The Antigua Digital Landing Page is currently in its initial development phase.
-The basic structure and foundation have been established, with the core hero section implemented.
+The Antigua Digital Landing Page has progressed from initial development to an advanced stage.
+All core sections have been implemented, and the focus is now on optimization and enhancement.

 ## Completed Work